albert-szabo/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library developed by Facebook that allows developers to abstract away the tedious piece-by-piece manual DOM manipulation and easily build advanced user interfaces with components.
+React also allows developers to build more performant projects by using state and its virtual DOM to only re-render those components that need to be updated after some change, usually from user interaction.

-1. Describe component state.
+2. Describe component state.

+Component state refers to data that lives in the component.

-1. Describe props.
+3. Describe props.

+Props refers to data passed from parent (component) to child (component).

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects affect something beyond the scope of the function being run.
+Effects in a React component can be synced by different uses of the dependency array.